 Pericardial mesothelioma is the rarest form of asbestos-caused cancer.
 Tumors form n the lining of the heart.
 It is often not diagnosed until an autopsy is performed.

 Pericardial mesothelioma develops in the pericardium, which is a thin membrane that surrounds the heart.
 Surgery and chemotherapy may help life expectancy if it is caught in time.
 Less than 1% of all mesothelioma diagnoses are pericardial.

 The average survivor among people with pericardial mesothelioma is six to ten months.
 There are several people that have lived for many years with pericardial mesothelioma after undergoing surgery and chemotherapy.
 It is uncommon to have initial symptoms, and which contributes to often late-stage diagnosis.
 The symptoms resemble those of other heart conditions, making it difficult to accurately diagnose.

-To diagnose pericardial mesothelioma, doctors will first asses your symptoms, medical history and current condition.
-After a physical examination, imaging tests and biopsy to determine the location of the tumors and a confirmation whether they are cancerous.
-When contacting your doctor about heart related symptoms, one of the most common tests is an echocardiogram, which is similar to an ultrasound for your heart.
+To diagnose pericardial mesothelioma, doctors will first assess your symptoms, medical history, and current condition.
+After a physical examination, imaging tests, and biopsy to determine the location of the tumors and confirmation of whether they are cancerous.
+When contacting your doctor about heart-related symptoms, one of the most common tests is an echocardiogram, which is similar to ultrasound for your heart.
 If the doctors see abnormal growths, they will take a fluid or tissue sample and perform a biopsy.

 Chemotherapy is unfortunately not beneficial for patients with pericardial mesothelioma.
 There are limited cases that have responded well to chemotherapy.